Stunning image of Krystal & Jack by Rabbit and The Bear.

 Flash forward to 1am... ahhhhh finally finished!
 This wedding is the most floral arrangements that we had worked on before.
 Our aim was to make the flowers a stand-out feature for the venue, which boasted so many wood and natural elements, the combo together was darling.
 I also knew how much flowers meant to Krystal, so it was important to get this right for her.

-Wedding day had arrived, and because of my previous mishap of sleeping in the day before (eek) I nervously stayed awake from 4am ~ just in case I missed our 6am start!
-Thankfully we got to site to catch the most spectacular sunrise I had ever seen.
+Wedding day had arrived and thankfully our early start meant we got to catch the most spectacular sunrise I had ever seen.
 A windmill to the left of me and horses, sheep, cows, goats to right ~ bliss.

 Set up began!
 Both ceremony and receptions all came together without a hitch, now to race back to the 'cabins' asap.
 I can only best describe Lisa and I as looking like sweaty, stinky, dust collectors whose job was to look as unappealing as humanly possible.
-We showered, dressed and scooted back down to the venue to help co-ordinate the B&G's 'sparkler arrival'.
-Now this was funny, almost like herding cats!
-(Although, I reckon I'd be pretty good at that ;).
+We showered, dressed and scooted back down to the venue to help co-ordinate the newly weds 'sparkler arrival'.
+Now this was funny, some what like herding cats!
 We hadn't taken into consideration that it takes time to light all the guests' sparklers, and that they only last for around 30 seconds!
 It made for a really funny ice-breaker and heightened the excitement for the bridal party's arrival.

-The night following went beautifully, the B&G were both mesmerising and looked so SO HAPPY.
+The night following went beautifully, the Bride and Groom were both mesmerising and looked so SO HAPPY.
 You could feel the love, support and pride within the family and friends; it was well and truly humbling to be around.

 As with all my Brides I get sad when our journey to their special day ends, but thankfully I have been blessed to continue friendships with my brides and both Jack and Krystal now hold a special place in my heart and memories.